Smokin Zo's BBQ

 BBQ Catering Coverage Around Hawkins, Georgia

 For Hawkins, Georgia, we plan coverage around the host site first.
-A park, venue, school, Office, OR neighborhood event can each need a different setup even when the menu stays the same.
+A park, venue, school, Office catering setup neighborhood event can each need a different setup even when the menu stays the same.

 When Comparing Different Venues

 When an event is around Crockford-Pigeon Mountain Wildlife Management Area, we plan it differently than a backyard party or a simple office lunch.
-Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, Buffet Service, OR a staffed serving line is the better fit.
+Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, Service format a staffed serving line is the better fit.

 If the final address is closer to Naomi Elementary School or Rock Spring Elementary School, we may recommend a different service style based on parking, timing, and guest flow.